Street Children of Chiang Mai

 Police, with the help of CCPCWR and local NGOs have recently arrested paedophiles in Chiang Mai, including one foreigner, a monk, and a Thai man who was a crime boss involved with child trafficking and also guilty of sexual relations with children; he had “recruited kids from the streets” and imposed himself as their ‘father’ while initiating them into servicing other paedophiles from his house.
 “It’s a cycle,” Rossukon admits, “with no social welfare in Burma this will keep happening, children and their families will keep arriving in Thailand.”
 More and more children, under an umbrella of poverty, will be thrust into this vicious ‘cycle’ while conditions in Burma force the parents to cross borders or sell their children from home.
 While NGOs, government offices, police, attempt to staunch the activities of the many exploiters and help to protect the lost children, the roots of the problem, mainly abject poverty and its stifling corollaries, seem irremovable.

 VCDF is not supported by the government and is direly underfunded.
 They need “anything” Aek says: books, toys, clothes, teaching equipment, audio/visual equipment, cups, saucers, literally anything the centre or kids can use.
 Money is of course also needed.
 Volunteers who might teach in any capacity can contact the centre.
 Because of the nature of the job, you will need a police clearance from your country, credentials, references and teaching experience.
 Contact the centre for details and talk to Kru Aek:

-Report paedophile activity: call 1300 during daytime hours and 081 307 2111 in the evenings (be sure you are certain there is criminal activity and try and submit as many details as possible)
+Report paedophile activity: call 1300 during daytime hours and 081 307 2111 (be sure you are certain there is criminal activity and try and submit as many details as possible)

 The names of the children used in this story have been changed